goruck/foodcomputer/README.md

-"Alexa, ask Food Computer for a million dollars" | will return an error to the user "Alexa, ask Food Computer for recipe lettuce | will start the recipe called "lettuce" "Alexa, ask Food Computer to start recipe lettuce | alt way of starting recipe "lettuce"
+"Alexa, ask Food Computer for a million dollars" | will return an error to the user "Alexa, ask Food Computer for recipe lettuce | will start the recipe called "lettuce" "Alexa, ask Food Computer to start recipe lettuce | alt way of starting recipe "lettuce" "Alexa, ask Food Computer for diagnostics | returns the health of the system "Alexa, ask Food Computer how its feeling | alt way of asking for diags

 Here are the list of currently supported parameters accessable by Alexa.